robinjmurphy/kubernetes-example/README.md

 1. Make changes to the [`kubernetes.yaml`](kubernetes.yaml) confiuguration file
 2. Apply the changes to the cluster using [`kubectl apply`](http://kubernetes.io/docs/user-guide/kubectl/kubectl_apply/)

-Working in this way means that we'll always have an accurate description of the cluster in the `kubernetes.yaml` file that can be checked in to version control.
-This makes it easy for us roll back to a previous configuration or even completely recreate the cluster if we need to.
+Working in this way means that we'll always have an accurate description of the cluster in the `kubernetes.yaml` file that can be checked into version control.
+This makes it easy for us rollback to a previous configuration or even completely recreate the cluster if we need to.

 ### Scaling a service

-Each of the three services is currently configured to run in a single pod, but we can scale them to run on more [replica](http://kubernetes.io/docs/user-guide/replicasets/) pods.
+Each of the three services is currently configured to run in a single pod, but we can scale them to run on more using  [replicas](http://kubernetes.io/docs/user-guide/replicasets/).

 Update the `replicas` property for the `service-a` deployment defined in `kubernetes.yaml` to be `3`.